Genadi-Kolev/PacMan/README.md

 * Homework
   * Fix the motion
   * Try to build a "state of labyringh" array and to display the labyrinth w/ it w/ css clipping.

+# 16 March 2023
+* Labyrinth visuals from sprite sheet done

+* TODO:
+  * Create class 'Tile' that will hold the state, position and DOM elements, with methods to manage them.